jayache80/cocktails/recipes.md

 Garnish with mint sprigs.

 ### Dark and Stormy
+#### For self-mixing:
-Place 2 oz Gosling's Black Seal Rum (Aged Rum) into collins glass and fill with ice.
+Place 2 oz Gosling's Black Seal Rum (80 proof Aged Rum) into collins glass and fill with ice.
+Top off with ginger beer.

-Garnish with lime.
+#### For sexy two-tone storm (but requires a stir before drink):
+Fill glass with ice.
+Pour in ginger beer leaving enough space for the rum.
+Gently pour in 2 oz of Gosling's Black Seal Rum (80 proof Aged Rum)

+Squeeze a lime wedge in and throw it in as a garnish.

 # Tequila